 - Pulpo Negro – A ‘Michelin Star’ awarded local tapas restaurant.

 For mainline train travel a 15-minute car journey is required to Alton station where there are direct trains to London Waterloo in just over 1-hour.
 The city of Winchester is accessible by car via the A31 in around 15 minutes with ‘park and ride’ being just 10 minutes away.

-For more information about Alresford contact our agent Robin Watts.
+For more information about Alresford see our estate agents in Alresford page.